georrge1994/polykek-schedule-app/README.md

 + Yandex-map-kit
 + Mockito
 + Cicerone (powerful framework for navigation.
 Very helpful for multi-module-architecture)
-+ Firebase messaging (used for Peter spirit ;) Time to time, I send students some messages and congratulations)
++ Firebase messaging (used for "Spirit of Peter": time to time, I send to students some funny messages or congratulations ;)
 + Crashlytics